cabforum/smime/SBR.md

 ##### 3.2.2.7.3 Acceptable methods of verification – authority

-Acceptable methods of verification of the Signing Authority of the Contract Signer, and the EV Authority of the Certificate Approver, as applicable, include:
+Acceptable methods of verification of the Signing Authority of the Contract Signer, and the Authority of the Certificate Approver, as applicable, include:

-1. **Verified Professional Letter**: The Signing Authority of the Contract Signer, and/or the EV Authority of the Certificate Approver, MAY be verified by reliance on a Verified Professional Letter;
+1. **Verified Professional Letter**: The Signing Authority of the Contract Signer, and/or the Authority of the Certificate Approver, MAY be verified by reliance on a Verified Professional Letter;
-2. **Corporate Resolution**: The Signing Authority of the Contract Signer, and/or the EV Authority of the Certificate Approver, MAY be verified by reliance on a properly authenticated corporate resolution that confirms that the person has been granted such Signing Authority, provided that such resolution is
+2. **Corporate Resolution**: The Signing Authority of the Contract Signer, and/or the Authority of the Certificate Approver, MAY be verified by reliance on a properly authenticated corporate resolution that confirms that the person has been granted such Signing Authority, provided that such resolution is

    i. certified by the appropriate corporate officer (e.g., secretary), and ii. the CA can reliably verify that the certification was validly signed by such person, and that such person does have the requisite authority to provide such certification;

-3. **Independent Confirmation from Applicant**: The Signing Authority of the Contract Signer, and/or the EV Authority of the Certificate Approver, MAY be verified by obtaining an Independent Confirmation from the Applicant (as described in [Section 11.11.4](#11114-independent-confirmation-from-applicant));
+3. **Independent Confirmation from Applicant**: The Signing Authority of the Contract Signer, and/or the Authority of the Certificate Approver, MAY be verified by obtaining an Independent Confirmation from the Applicant (as described in [Section 11.11.4](#11114-independent-confirmation-from-applicant));
-4. **Contract between CA and Applicant**: The EV Authority of the Certificate Approver MAY be verified by reliance on a contract between the CA and the Applicant that designates the Certificate Approver with such EV Authority, provided that the contract is signed by the Contract Signer and provided that the agency and Signing Authority of the Contract Signer have been verified;
+4. **Contract between CA and Applicant**: The Authority of the Certificate Approver MAY be verified by reliance on a contract between the CA and the Applicant that designates the Certificate Approver with such Authority, provided that the contract is signed by the Contract Signer and provided that the agency and Signing Authority of the Contract Signer have been verified;
-5. **Prior Equivalent Authority**: The signing authority of the Contract Signer, and/or the EV authority of the Certificate Approver, MAY be verified by relying on a demonstration of Prior Equivalent Authority.
+5. **Prior Equivalent Authority**: The signing authority of the Contract Signer, and/or the authority of the Certificate Approver, MAY be verified by relying on a demonstration of Prior Equivalent Authority.

-   A.  Prior Equivalent Authority of a Contract Signer MAY be relied upon for confirmation or verification of the signing authority of the Contract Signer when the Contract Signer has executed a binding contract between the CA and the Applicant with a legally valid and enforceable seal or handwritten signature and only when the contract was executed more than 90 days prior to the EV Certificate application.
-The CA MUST record sufficient details of the previous agreement to correctly identify it and associate it with the EV application.
+   A.  Prior Equivalent Authority of a Contract Signer MAY be relied upon for confirmation or verification of the signing authority of the Contract Signer when the Contract Signer has executed a binding contract between the CA and the Applicant with a legally valid and enforceable seal or handwritten signature and only when the contract was executed more than 90 days prior to the Certificate application.
+The CA MUST record sufficient details of the previous agreement to correctly identify it and associate it with the application.
 Such details MAY include any of the following:

        i.
 Agreement title,
        ii.
 Date of Contract Signer's signature,
        iii.
 Contract reference number, and
        iv.
 Filing location.

-   B.  Prior Equivalent Authority of a Certificate Approver MAY be relied upon for confirmation or verification of the EV Authority of the Certificate Approver when the Certificate Approver has performed one or more of the following:
+   B.  Prior Equivalent Authority of a Certificate Approver MAY be relied upon for confirmation or verification of the Authority of the Certificate Approver when the Certificate Approver has performed one or more of the following:

        i.
 Under contract to the CA, has served (or is serving) as an Enterprise RA for the Applicant, or ii.
-Has participated in the approval of one or more certificate requests, for certificates issued by the CA and which are currently and verifiably in use by the Applicant.
-In this case the CA MUST have contacted the Certificate Approver by phone at a previously validated phone number or have accepted a signed and notarized letter approving the certificate request.
+Has participated in the approval of one or more Certificate Requests, for certificates issued by the CA and which are currently and verifiably in use by the Applicant.
+In this case the CA MUST have contacted the Certificate Approver by phone at a previously validated phone number or have accepted a signed and notarized letter approving the Certificate Request.

-6. **QIIS or QGIS**: The Signing Authority of the Contract Signer, and/or the EV Authority of the Certificate Approver, MAY be verified by a QIIS or QGIS that identifies the Contract Signer and/or the Certificate Approver as a corporate officer, sole proprietor, or other senior official of the Applicant.
+6. **QIIS or QGIS**: The Signing Authority of the Contract Signer, and/or the Authority of the Certificate Approver, MAY be verified by a QIIS or QGIS that identifies the Contract Signer and/or the Certificate Approver as a corporate officer, sole proprietor, or other senior official of the Applicant.

 7. **Contract Signer's Representation/Warranty**: Provided that the CA verifies that the Contract Signer is an employee or agent of the Applicant, the CA MAY rely on the signing authority of the Contract Signer by obtaining a duly executed representation or warranty from the Contract Signer that includes the following acknowledgments:

    A.  That the Applicant authorizes the Contract Signer to sign the Subscriber Agreement on the Applicant's behalf,
    B.  That the Subscriber Agreement is a legally valid and enforceable agreement,
    C.  That, upon execution of the Subscriber Agreement, the Applicant will be bound by all of its terms and conditions,
-   D.  That serious consequences attach to the misuse of an EV certificate, and
+   D.  That serious consequences attach to the misuse of a certificate, and
    E.  The contract signer has the authority to obtain the digital equivalent of a corporate seal, stamp or officer's signature to establish the authenticity of the company's Web site.

 Note: An example of an acceptable representation/warranty appears in [Appendix E](#appendix-e---sample-contract-signers-representationwarranty-informative).

 ##### 3.2.2.7.4 Pre-authorized certificate approver

-Where the CA and Applicant contemplate the submission of multiple future EV Certificate Requests, then, after the CA:
+Where the CA and Applicant contemplate the submission of multiple future Certificate Requests, then, after the CA:

 1. Has verified the name and title of the Contract Signer and that he/she is an employee or agent of the Applicant; and

 2. Has verified the Signing Authority of such Contract Signer in accordance with one of the procedures in [Section 11.8.3](#1183-acceptable-methods-of-verification--authority).

-The CA and the Applicant MAY enter into a written agreement, signed by the Contract Signer on behalf of the Applicant, whereby, for a specified term, the Applicant expressly authorizes one or more Certificate Approver(s) designated in such agreement to exercise EV Authority with respect to each future EV Certificate Request submitted on behalf of the Applicant and properly authenticated as originating with, or otherwise being approved by, such Certificate Approver(s).
+The CA and the Applicant MAY enter into a written agreement, signed by the Contract Signer on behalf of the Applicant, whereby, for a specified term, the Applicant expressly authorizes one or more Certificate Approver(s) designated in such agreement to exercise Authority with respect to each future S/MIME Certificate Request submitted on behalf of the Applicant and properly authenticated as originating with, or otherwise being approved by, such Certificate Approver(s).

-Such an agreement MUST provide that the Applicant shall be obligated under the Subscriber Agreement for all EV Certificates issued at the request of, or approved by, such Certificate Approver(s) until such EV Authority is revoked, and MUST include mutually agreed-upon provisions for:
+Such an agreement MUST provide that the Applicant shall be obligated under the Subscriber Agreement for all S/MIME Certificates issued at the request of, or approved by, such Certificate Approver(s) until such S/MIME Authority is revoked, and MUST include mutually agreed-upon provisions for:

-   i. authenticating the Certificate Approver when EV Certificate Requests are approved, ii. periodic re-confirmation of the EV Authority of the Certificate Approver, iii. secure procedures by which the Applicant can notify the CA that the EV Authority of any such Certificate Approver is revoked, and iv. such other appropriate precautions as are reasonably necessary.
+   i. authenticating the Certificate Approver when S/MIME Certificate Requests are approved, ii. periodic re-confirmation of the S/MIME Authority of the Certificate Approver, iii. secure procedures by which the Applicant can notify the CA that the S/MIME Authority of any such Certificate Approver is revoked, and iv. such other appropriate precautions as are reasonably necessary.

-##### 3.2.2.7.5 Verification of signature on subscriber agreement and certificate requests
+##### 3.2.2.7.5 Verification of signature on subscriber agreement and Certificate Requests

-Both the Subscriber Agreement and each non-pre-authorized EV Certificate Request MUST be signed.
+Both the Subscriber Agreement and each non-pre-authorized S/MIME Certificate Request MUST be signed.
 The Subscriber Agreement MUST be signed by an authorized Contract Signer.
-The EV Certificate Request MUST be signed by the Certificate Requester submitting the document, unless the Certificate Request has been pre-authorized in line with [Section 11.8.4](#1184-pre-authorized-certificate-approver).
-If the Certificate Requester is not also an authorized Certificate Approver, then an authorized Certificate Approver MUST independently approve the EV Certificate Request.
-In all cases, applicable signatures MUST be a legally valid and contain an enforceable seal or handwritten signature (for a paper Subscriber Agreement and/or EV Certificate Request), or a legally valid and enforceable electronic signature (for an electronic Subscriber Agreement and/or EV Certificate Request), that binds the Applicant to the terms of each respective document.
+The S/MIME Certificate Request MUST be signed by the Certificate Requester submitting the document, unless the Certificate Request has been pre-authorized in line with [Section 11.8.4](#1184-pre-authorized-certificate-approver).
+If the Certificate Requester is not also an authorized Certificate Approver, then an authorized Certificate Approver MUST independently approve the S/MIME Certificate Request.
+In all cases, applicable signatures MUST be a legally valid and contain an enforceable seal or handwritten signature (for a paper Subscriber Agreement and/or S/MIME Certificate Request), or a legally valid and enforceable electronic signature (for an electronic Subscriber Agreement and/or S/MIME Certificate Request), that binds the Applicant to the terms of each respective document.

 #### 3.2.3  Validation of mailbox authorization or control